HQSquantumsimulations/qoqo_qryd/userdoc/src/execution.rst

    # Run the program with  0.1 substituting `angle`
    expecation_values = program.run(backend, [0.1])

-The QuantumProgram can be run in the same way with the qoqo_qryd ``SimulatorBackend`` when all quantum operations are replaced by sequences of operations directly supported by the QRyd hardware.
+The QuantumProgram can be run in the same way with the qoqo_qryd ``SimulatorBackend`` when all quantum operations are replaced by sequences of operations directly supported by the QRydDemo hardware.
 To distinguish between a command returning expectation values and a program returning register the comman ``run_registers`` is used here.

 .. code-block:: python